 Courses present the Bible as the inspired word of God.
 Related courses deal with introductory and background materials in order that the message of the Bible may be better understood.
 Biblical Greek and Hebrew are taught so that those who so desire may study the Bible in the languages in which it was first written.
 Courses dealing with the practical side of Christianity are offered so the student may translate theory.

-Bible (BIBL) Children's Ministry (CMIN) Greek (GREK) Hebrew (HBRW) Missions (MISS) Youth and Family Ministry (YTMN)
+Bible (BIBL) Children's Ministry (CMIN) Greek (GREK) Hebrew (HBRW) Missions (MISS) Youth Ministry (YTMN)

-- B.A.
+B.A.
 Degree in Bible

-- B.A.
+B.A.
 Degree in Bible and Ministry

-- B.A.
-Degree in Children's Ministry

-- B.A.
-Degree in Preaching Ministry

-- B.A.
+B.A.
 Degree in Youth Ministry

 SECOND MAJOR ONLY